materialsvirtuallab/monty/docs_rst/index.rst

 provides suite of tools to solve many common problems, and hopefully, be a resource to collect the best solutions.

-Monty currently supports Python 2.7-3.x, but please note that with effect from v3.x, which will be released in Jan 2020, we will completely abandon Py2.7 support, in line with most other Python packages.

 Change Log
 ==========